Everyone seems to be ditching their motorboat for a fishing kayak. Who wouldn’t want to access some of the best hidden honey holes?

 Ignorance is no defense.
 You can find pretty much anything on the internet nowadays.
 And that includes the kayak fishing laws of every state.

-In some states, you won’t need to acquire a license while pedaling or paddling your boat.
-But if you decide to add a trolling motor, the regulations may change.
+In some states, you won’t need to acquire a license while pedaling or paddling your kayak.
+But if you decide to add a kayak trolling motor, the regulations may change.
 Take time to go through the state regulations and get the required licenses.

 5. Become an Excellent Kayaker

-Knowing how to fish is one thing, knowing how to kayak is another.
+Knowing how to fish is one thing, knowing how to paddle a kayak is another.
 You need to be good at both of these things and you should learn each one separately.

-There is nothing hard about paddling.
+There is nothing hard about paddling a kayak.
 Anyone can make a stroke—even though they have never held a paddle before in their life.
 But making the stroke correctly requires a lot of practice and patience.